Bairdo/faucetTutorial/ACLs.rst

     -- add-port br0 veth-host4 -- set interface veth-host4 ofport_request=4

-The configurtaion below will block ICMP on traffic coming in on port 3, and allow everything else.
+The configuration below will block ICMP on traffic coming in on port 3, and allow everything else.
 Add this to /etc/faucet/faucet.yaml below the 'dps'.

 .. code:: yaml